-- Comparative Advantage and the Gains from International Trade The no-trade (autarky) state of a country and the reasons why countries trade.
-Absolute and Comparative Advantage.
-Gains from international trade. - International Trade Policy: Import Tariffs & Export Subsidies
+• Comparative Advantage and the Gains from International Trade

+The no-trade (autarky) state of a country and the reasons why countries trade.
+Absolute and comparative advantage.
+Gains from international trade

+• International Trade Policy: Import Tariffs & Export Subsidies

-The implications of trade policy instruments (e.g. import tariffs and export subsidies).
-Strategic use of trade policy instruments. - Interest Rates and Exchange Rate Determination
+The implications of trade policy instruments (e.g.import tariffs and export subsidies).
+How are such instruments used strategically by governments?